Hard Court Resurfacing (Painting)

 - Fill low spots

-While we are resurfacing your court and returning it to brand new, consider adding versatility to your surface; we are able to add pickelball, basketball as well as tennis stripes to your court.
-New this year we can even install a new basketball hoop, just ask how we can make your court MORE!
+While we are resurfacing your court and returning it to brand new, consider adding versatility to your surface; we are able to add pickelball, Futsal, Basketball as well as the traditional tennis stripes to your court.
+New this year we can even install a Sport Court basketball hoops and include new foul line striping, just ask how we can make your court a Multi-Sport Court!
+Want MORE?
+We can add Volleyball Posts, Lacrosse Netting and we even do Running Track Repairs.

 - Xavier University